JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 ))

 #oasis-align(
-[Compelete the sketch by using the `Line` tool to draw two lines and close the shape of the spline.
+[Compelete the sketch by using the #icon("line") `Line` tool to draw two lines and close the shape of the spline.
 If the sketch is successfully closed it will look like @complete-sketch.
 Exit the sketch, and make another extrude.
-This time, select `Remove`, and change the end condition from `Bind` to `Through all`.
+This time, select `Remove`, and change the end condition  to `Through all`.

 #figure(image("images/complete-sketch.png"), caption: []) <complete-sketch>
 ],